dje4om/puppet-influxdb_reporter/README.md

 --------
 InfluxDB Reporter now push events to InfluxDB to allow you to display then to Grafana annotations !

+Example of query for annotations :
+All events: `select event from events where $timeFilter and host =~ /$host/` Only success events: `select event from events where $timeFilter and host =~ /$host/ and status = 'success'`

 Description
 -----------